-Jim Papa runs Global Strategy Group’s Washington, D.C. office, guiding operations and strategy for its public affairs, communications, and competitive research practices.
+Jim Papa runs Global Strategy Group’s Washington, D.C. office, guiding operations and strategy for its public affairs, communications, and research practices.
 He advises CEOs and other C-suite executives as they grapple with public affairs challenges and opportunities across multiple industries, including health care, financial services, defense, technology, education, and the environment.
-Some of his current and former clients include PhRMA, Valeant/Bausch + Lomb, Health Republic Insurance of New York, Global Foundries, League of Conservation Voters, Oxfam America, Franklin Square Capital Partners, and Pershing Square Capital Management.
+Some of his current and former clients include General Motors, Global Foundries, H&R Block, LEGO, Micron, Pershing Square Capital Management, PhRMA, the American Association for the Advancement of Science (AAAS), Earthjustice, League of Conservation Voters, FWD.us, and People for the American Way.

 Prior to serving in the White House, Jim earned a reputation as a top flight communications and political strategist on Capitol Hill.
-He served as a senior advisor to Democratic Caucus Chairman Rahm Emanuel, Chief of Staff to Rep. Rush Holt, staff director and press secretary to Rep. Rosa DeLauro, and deputy staff director of Senate Minority Leader Tom Daschle’s communications and technology leadership committee.
-As senior advisor to Emanuel, Jim managed the 2006 class of Democratic House freshmen, providing locally-tailored guidance on message development, crisis communications, stakeholder outreach, legislation, and media, both earned and paid.
-28 of 31 Members were re-elected in 2008, bucking the historical trend of losses following sweeping electoral gains.
+He served as a senior advisor to Democratic Caucus Chairman Rahm Emanuel, Chief of Staff to Rep. Rush Holt, one of the only three scientists serving in Congress at that time, staff director and press secretary to Rep. Rosa DeLauro, and deputy staff director of Senate Minority Leader Tom Daschle’s communications and technology leadership committee.
+As senior advisor to Emanuel, Jim managed the 2006 class of Democratic House freshmen, providing locally-tailored guidance on message development, crisis communications, stakeholder outreach, legislation, and media.
+90% of those Members were re-elected in 2009, bucking the historical trend of losses following sweeping electoral gains.

 Jim is an experienced spokesman and media trainer who has prepared clients for broadcast appearances ranging from Meet the Press to 60 Minutes.
 He has guest lectured at Georgetown University, George Washington University, and American University.